 Father Filipiak Park is 1 of 108 St. Louis parks.
-This 4.3 acre park, dedicated in 1980, is at the corner of 9th and Biddle in
+This 4.3 acre park, dedicated in 1980, is at the corner of 9th and Biddle in the Columbus Square neighborhood:

 This park is immediately adjacent to another city park, Columbus Square Park.
 I did a profile of that park back in August, 2013.
-Read all about it
+Read all about it here.

 The city website spells his name wrong and hence the google maps pin is wrong as well.
 The name is spelled Filipiak not Filipiac.
 Surely an honest mistake.